 Social networks and media platforms have existed for 20 years now.
 Today, in the EU alone, more than one billion posts and tweets, video clips and photos are shared on these platforms every day.
 Many of them are informative or entertaining, some are disruptive or harmful to minors, others simply illegal and punishable by law.
 It is time for the European Commission’s leadership to have direct talks with high-level representatives of media platforms and social networks.

 This note, prepared by Policy Department A for the Committee on Employment and Social Affairs, summarises the background on the phenomenon of platform work, and introduces the focus and the key findings of the recent study “The Social Protection of Workers in the Platform Economy”.
 It then lists the key recommendations of the study to give the interested audience a quick overview on the main findings of the study.

 Member States can therefore regulate the conditions for providing that service.

-A summary of the debate on the general approach is available.
+A summary of the presentation and debate on the above study is available.

-A summary of the policy debate is available.
+A summary of the adoption of the general approach is now available.